 (d) any other matter of a kind prescribed by the regulations.

-(2) A proceeding for the determination of a dispute is not capable of being brought other than under this Part or Part XII.
+(2) A proceeding for the determination of a dispute is not capable of being brought other than under this Part.

 (3) Subject to this Act, arbitrators have exclusive jurisdiction to examine, hear and determine all disputes.

 [Section 176 inserted by No. 42 of 2004 s.
-130.]

-177. Admissibility of evidence of communication between worker and injury management officer

-Evidence of any communication between a worker and a person employed by WorkCover WA and acting in the capacity of an injury management officer is not admissible in a proceeding before an arbitrator unless, during the course of the proceeding, the worker consents to the evidence being so admitted.
+130; amended by No. 31 of 2011 s.
+41.]

+177. Object of this Part

+(1) The object of this Part is to provide a fair and cost effective system for the resolution of disputes under this Act that —

+(a) is timely; and

+(b) is accessible, approachable and professional; and

+(c) minimises costs to parties to disputes; and

+(d) in the case of conciliation, leads to final and appropriate agreements between parties in relation to disputes; and

+(e) in the case of arbitration, enables disputes not resolved by conciliation to be determined according to their substantial merits with as little formality and technicality as practicable.

+(2) Dispute resolution authorities and officers of WorkCover WA mentioned in section 181(2)(b)(ii) or 182ZO(2)(b)(ii) are to have regard to the object of this Part when they perform their functions.

-[Section 177 inserted by No. 42 of 2004 s.
-130.]
+[Section 177 inserted by No. 31 of 2011 s.
+4.]

 Division 2 — Requirements before commencing proceeding